 Key Words: Metastatic colorectal cancer; Bevacizumab; Capecitabine; XELOX; Tumor markers

 Zhou DB, Cheng J, Zhang XH.
-Evaluating combined bevacizumab and XELOX in advanced colorectal cancer: Serum markers carcinoembryonic antigen, carbohydrate antigen (CA) 125, CA199 analysis.
+Evaluating combined bevacizumab and XELOX in advanced colorectal cancer: Serum markers carcinoembryonic antigen, carbohydrate antigen 125, carbohydrate antigen 199 analysis.
 World J Clin Cases 2023; In press

 Core Tip: Colorectal cancer has a high incidence in the population.
 The clinical treatment of colorectal cancer is basically XELOX intervention.
 Prognostic determination of serum tumor markers is a common index to evaluate the efficacy of cancer drugs.
 Therefore, we studied the therapeutic effect and serum tumor markers of patients with colorectal cancer under different treatments.
 The results showed that the therapeutic effect of XELOX + capecitabine (CAP) + bevacizumab was better than that of XELOX + CAP, which showed that the serum carcinoembryonic antigen, carbohydrate antigen (CA) 199 and CA125 levels were lower and the median survival time was longer, and all of them were statistically significant.